• HOME

 After you’ve sent them out, anyone who receives them can check your website, submit their email, and they can get updates about your wedding!

 DESTINATION WEDDING.
-Typically, destination weddings require more planning activities for both you and your guests, so giving them a heads up with sending save-the-dates will be ideal anywhere between 9 to 12 months.
+Typically, destination weddings require more planning activities for both you and your guests, so giving them a heads up by sending save-the-dates will be ideal for anywhere between 9 to 12 months.

 This will give them plenty of time to consider all of their plans and make arrangements.
 As in the previous case, your wedding website should be prepared by then, at least with all of the essential information, including venue/location, visa/travel requirements, flight options, accommodations, and reservations.